 Footprints of an Attack: Good intelligence can provide an effective pivot point for the investigation.
 To be specific, while investigating an organization likely to be a victim of an APT, if you see any systems calling out to todayusa.org, you can be sure that those systems are infected by malware based on the intel shared by Mandiant on APT1 threat actor; this can help you select the systems to analyze further in a large enterprise.
 Similarly, finding “msaudit.dll” in C:\Windows\System32 folder on a system investigated for Point of Sale (POS) breach investigation can tell you that the system is being used for memory parsing according to Visa’s Intel on Point of Sale (POS) malware.

 If the Intelligence can be used for post mortem analysis, it should also be incorporated as a component of an overall Malware Defense Strategy.
 The Next-Generation network security devices will continue to sell but I can also see a strong demand for Cyber Intelligence Services.
 A paradigm shift is needed to combat these threats.
-Many Security Experts have admitted in recent times that it’s hard to keep the cyber criminals out hence the next best thing we can do is to detect the breach quickly to minimize the impact to business via an effective Incident Response Plan.
+Many cyber security experts have admitted in recent times that it’s hard to keep the cyber criminals out hence the next best thing we can do is to detect the data breach quickly to minimize the impact to business via an effective Incident Response Plan (IRP).
 The advantage of detecting the breach yourself is that you can then proceed with the investigation at your own pace rather than being dictated by 3rd parties and under continuous consumer/public scrutiny.